 I was a little worried about the crime in Memphis but everyone I talked to assured me that around the school isn't bad and if you know your surroundings and don't make stupid decisions you'll be fine.
 Reassuring.

-Applicants commonly wished they had known to be more prepared for the interview, but not to stress as much as it's more of a personality test.
-They also highlighted the importance of wearing comfortable shoes for the long tour and eating a substantial breakfast if the interview is in the morning.
+Applicants commonly wished they had known to be more prepared for the interview, to not stress as much as it's more of a personality test, and to wear comfortable shoes for the long tour.
+They also mentioned the importance of eating a substantial breakfast for morning interviews and researching the school to answer specific questions about it.

 I wish I had been a little more prepared beforehand.
 The interviewer didn't ask any difficult questions, but I was more nervous because I didn't prepare as much as I wanted to.